 How does the 探花精选 help?

-The 探花精选 (探花精选) offers high-quality, low-cost immigration legal services and citizenship assistance in more than cities across the United States.
+The 探花精选 (探花精选) offers high-quality, low-cost immigration legal services and citizenship assistance in 24 cities across the United States.
 As part of our immigration programs, the 探花精选 helps eligible individuals apply for and renew their TPS status, identifies whether TPS holders are eligible for other forms of humanitarian protection or immigration status, and assists with legal services where applicable.

 We consistently earn top marks by charity watchdog groups for our efficient use of donor contributions and the effectiveness of our work.